 - Don't forget to post original, unedited images in Canvas, plus high resolution final images - Don't save edited as JPG for Canvas, OK for FlowVis.org - This critique is for a Work In Progress.
 You are encouraged to revise your work.
-Deadline for revisions is last day of class December 11, unless you negotiate for a later one.
-Quality is critical. - Your report will be due one week after we finish critiques for this assignment.
+Deadline for revisions of IV1-3, Clouds 1 is Nov 18, unless you negotiate for a later one.
+Quality is critical, late is better than never.
+Final revisions due Dec 9 - Your report will be due one week after we finish critiques for this assignment.
 See Report Guidelines document on FlowVis.org - Citations: Be sure to put direct copy of text in "quotes" and cite source.
 TA will be checking. - I may tell you what flow category to add your post to.
-Write it down, make it so. - Make a note of the fluid physics keywords you get.
-They will help you search for references to put in your report. - References for some physics are in our Zotero Library.
-See document on Course Info page: http://www.flowvis.org/wp-content/uploads/2019/09/Zotero-Instructions.pdf ebook/dp/B00CF8MYD6/ref=sr 1 1?crid=33FL1ANVGPYPF&keywords=liz+lerman%
+Write it down, make it so.
+Make a note of the fluid physics keywords you get.
+They will help you search for references to put in your - report.
+Critiques will be recorded like all lectures.
+References for some physics are in our Zotero Library.
+See document on Course Info page: - You are expected to make live, in-class critique comments, verbal and posted as comments in Flowvis.org.
+You are also going to be assigned in-depth reviews of artwork and reports for 2 students, due Fridays after reports are due, so Friday October 2 for IV-1